Ritalin Misuse, Side Effects, and Treatment

 If you’ve developed a physiological dependence on Ritalin—meaning you need Ritalin to feel normal—you are likely to experience numerous withdrawal symptoms when you significantly cut back or try to stop completely.1

-As severe depression may accompany stimulant withdrawal after a period of misuse, some people may benefit from the supportive care of a supervised detox when stopping use of Ritalin.1,12 Other Ritalin withdrawal symptoms include:13
+Though Ritalin withdrawal is not typically associated with severe physical symptoms, severe depression may accompany stimulant withdrawal after a period of misuse.
+Some people may benefit from the supportive care of a supervised detox when stopping use of Ritalin in these cases or if they are at risk of withdrawal from multiple substances.1,12

 - Increased hunger.